 Are you thinking of moving from Ottawa to a different province?
 You may be about to set off on the adventure of a lifetime.
 However, life in a new area requires a major adjustment, as well.
 To make your move a success, ensure you do your due diligence with plenty of advanced research and planning.

-Here are 6 essential things you should investigate before you move to a new province.
+As Renfrew’s expert movers, allow us to walk you through these 6 essential things you should investigate before you move to a new province.

 1. Provincial Resources